mrlt8/docker-wyze-bridge/README.md

 # RTMP/RTSP/HLS Bridge for Wyze Cam

-Quick docker container to enable RTMP, RTSP, and HLS streams for Wyze cams using [noelhibbard's script](https://gist.github.com/noelhibbard/03703f551298c6460f2fd0bfdbc328bd#file-readme-md) with [kroo/wyzecam](https://github.com/kroo/wyzecam) and [aler9/rtsp-simple-server](https://github.com/aler9/rtsp-simple-server).
+Quick docker container to enable RTMP, RTSP, and HLS streams for Wyze cams based on [noelhibbard's script](https://gist.github.com/noelhibbard/03703f551298c6460f2fd0bfdbc328bd#file-readme-md) with [kroo/wyzecam](https://github.com/kroo/wyzecam) and [aler9/rtsp-simple-server](https://github.com/aler9/rtsp-simple-server).

-Exposes a local RTMP, RTSP, and HLS stream for all your Wyze Cameras.
+Exposes a local RTMP, RTSP, and HLS stream for all your Wyze Cameras including v3.
 No Third-party or special firmware required.

-Has only been tested on MacOS, but should work on most x64 systems.
+Has been tested on MacOS, but should work on most x64 systems as well as on some arm-based systems like the raspberry pi.
+[See here](#armraspberry-pi-support) for instructions to run on arm.

 ## Usage